CPSC-1517/1517-sep-2025-olivera-E01/04 - Blazor webapps/README.md

 A web framework for the .NET runtime -- almost like a "modernised" way of working in ASP .NET Core, but with the workflow cleanliness and consision of modern JS-based web frameworks like React, Vue, Angular.

+A more legible overview of Blazor basics than the official Microsoft documentation can be found at [Blazor University](https://blazor-university.com/).